8 Industrial Building Types and How to Decide which is Best for You

 Distribution Warehouses

 As the name implies, a distribution warehouse is primarily used to ship goods.
 That means their location is a key component of the business model.
 As a result, these properties tend to be located close to airports and other transportation lines.
 National companies often locate in the middle of the country, equidistant to their buyers.
-For example, Amazon occupies several custom-built, high-tech distribution centers around the country, like the one coming to Mills River.
+For example, Amazon occupies several custom-built, high-tech distribution centers around the country, like the one in Mills River.
 This allows them to fulfill their orders quickly, regardless of where the buyer lives.

 Truck Terminals